 What are the Foods that can help Breastfeeding Moms with Digestion and Gas problems?

 Consumption of prebiotics could help to regulate intestinal gas metabolism.
-It is linked with providing smoother digestion, better immune system and lower inflammation.
+They provide smoother digestion, better immune system and lower inflammation.
 It is also shown to improve stool frequency and consistency, and when combined with probiotics may provide even more benefits in the digestive system and strengthen it.
 Prebiotics may help to soothe colic in babies by keeping their gut healthy.
-(What is an easy prebiotic meal?)

 Ajwain or Carom seeds

-According to Ayurveda, carom is believed to have several medicinal properties.
+According to Ayurveda, carom has several medicinal properties.
 Carom contains a compound called thymol, which helps in secreting gastric juices and aiding digestion.
 People who experience the problem of gas regularly can also try consuming carom water.
 All you need to do is boil water with carom seeds and drink it once it cools down a bit.
-In Indian culture, nursing mothers are given this carom water soon after the delivery which helps both the mother and the baby with any gas or digestion related problems.
+In Indian culture, nursing mothers use this carom water soon after the delivery which helps both the mother and the baby with any gas or digestion related problems.

 Mung Bean/ Moong Dal